SimmonsBI/bmotif/README.md

 Motif IDs and node position IDS can also be found in **Simmons, B. I., Sweering, M. J. M., Schillinger, M., Dicks, L. V., Sutherland W. J., Di Clemente, R. bmotif: a package for motif analyses of bipartite networks.
-Methods in Ecology and Evolution (accepted)**.
+Methods in Ecology and Evolution, 10(5), 695-701.**.
 Link position IDs are only in the Figure above.
 Node positions were defined following Baker et al (2015) Appendix 1 Figure A27.

 Consider the example of motif 5: